juliusross1/Pennstander/README.md

 ## Sample

 I am not sure how useful this font will be for long documents/papers, perhaps it is more suitable for posters or presentations.
-I have been using it for writing solutions for students [sample](samples/Quiz4solutions.pdf).
+I have been using it for writing solutions for students.
 Here is a sample of what motivated its creation (joint with Andrea Tomatis)

 <img src="https://github.com/juliusross1/Pennstander/blob/main/samples/CAsample.png" width="600">